Poincar\'e Wasserstein Autoencoder: Related Work

 \section{Related Work}

-There has been a number of extensions to the original VAE framework \cite{kingma2013auto}.
+\paragraph{Amortized variational inference} There has been a number of extensions to the original VAE framework \cite{kingma2013auto}.
 These extensions address various problematic aspects of the original model.
 The first type aims at improving the approximation of the posterior by selecting a richer family of distributions.
 Some prominent examples include the Normalizing Flow model \cite{rezende2015variational} as well as its derivates \cite{larochelle2011neural}, \cite{kingma1606improving}, \cite{dinh2016density}.
-A second direction aims at imposing structure on the latent space by selecting structured priors such as the mixture prior \cite{dilokthanakul2016deep}, learned autoregressive priors \cite{van2017neural} or imposing informational constraints on the objective \cite{higgins2016early}, \cite{zhao2017infovae}.
-The approach most similar to ours but with a hyperspherical latent space and a von-Mises variational distribution has been presented in \cite{davidson2018hyperspherical}.
-The idea of graph generation in hyperbolic space and analysis of complex network properties has been studied in \cite{krioukov2010hyperbolic}.
+A second direction aims at imposing structure on the latent space by selecting structured priors such as the mixture prior \cite{dilokthanakul2016deep}, \cite{tomczak2017vae}, learned autoregressive priors \cite{van2017neural} or imposing informational constraints on the objective \cite{higgins2016early}, \cite{zhao2017infovae}.
+The use of discrete latent variables has been explored in a number of works \cite{jang2016categorical} \cite{van2017neural}.
+The approach conceptually most similar to ours but with a hyperspherical latent space and a von-Mises variational distribution has been presented in \cite{davidson2018hyperspherical}. \paragraph{Hyperbolic geometry} The idea of graph generation in hyperbolic space and analysis of complex network properties has been studied in \cite{krioukov2010hyperbolic}.
+The authors of \cite{nickel2017poincare} have recently used both the Poincar\'e model and the Lorentz model \cite{nickel2018learning} of the hyperbolic space to develop word ontology embeddings which carry hierarchical information encoded by the embedding norm.
+The general idea of treating the latent space as a Riemannian manifold has been explored in \cite{arvanitidis2017latent}.
+A model for Bayesian inference for Riemannian manifolds relying on particle approximations has been proposed in \cite{liu2018riemannian}.
+Finally the natural gradient method is a prime example for using the underlying information geometry imposed by the Fisher information metric to enhance learning performance \cite{amari1998natural}.

+Three concurrent works have explored an idea similar to ours. \cite{mathieu2019hierarchical} propose to train a VAE with a hyperbolic latent space using the traditional evidence lower bound (ELBO) formulation.
+They approximate the ELBO using MCMC samples as opposed to our approach, which uses a Wasserstein formulation of the problem. \cite{nagano2019differentiable} propose to use a \textit{wrapped} Gaussian distribution to obtain samples on the Lorentz model of hyperbolic latent space.
+The samples are generated in Euclidean space using classical methods and then projected onto the manifold under a concatenation of a parallel transport and the exponential map at the mean.
+The authors of \cite{grattarola2018learning} also propose a similar approach but use an adversarial autoencoder model in their work instead.